pablomateo/sudokuSolver/README.md

 # Solve Sudoku with AI

 This project is part of **Udacity´s Artificial Intelligence Nanodegree Program**.
 Here you will find my personal solution to the challenge.
 I first explain how you can download it and test it.
-Next, I have added Udacity´s original instructions for submitting the finished project.
+Next, I have added Udacity´s original instructions for completing the project.

 ## Synopsis